Cambridge Healthtech Instituteの第15回年次

 ISB 2001, a First-in-Class Trispecific BCMA and CD38 T Cell Engager Designed to Overcome Mechanisms of Escape from Multiple Myeloma Treatments

-Mario Perro, PhD, Vice President, Head of Oncology Research Department, Ichnos Sciences
+Mario Perro, PhD, Head of Biologics Research, Ichnos Glenmark Innovation

 Downregulation of targets limits the efficacy of monotargeted T cell engagers (TCE).
 ISB 2001, a first-in-class TCE targeting both CD38 and BCMA, demonstrated superior tumor cytotoxicity in vitro, in vivo, and ex vivo using patient samples when compared to teclistamab.
 Clinically, ISB 2001 demonstrated an overall response rate of 75% across all dose levels and a favorable safety and tolerability profile in heavily pretreated patients with r/r MM.